FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Title:** Mapping structure of class instances

-**Description:** Only properties and the attributes storing non-callable values (not methods) should be considered.
+**Description:** Only properties and the attributes storing non-callable values (not methods) and not the built-in data types should be considered.
 Attributes with the names starting with, at least, one underscore should be ignored ('private', magic and name mangling attributes).
 See [DE002](../Design/DE002_structure_map.md) document.

 **Verification Method:** T